 Thailand remains one of the most popular places to visit in the world.
-However, with a country that spans thousands of kilometers, it is difficult to know what to see and do for a visit to Thailand.
-From temples to parties, beaches, and lagoons, Thailand has a little of everything.
-Here at Exotica, we have compiled a list of the best places to visit on holiday packages to Thailand.
+However, with a country that spans thousands of kilometres, it is difficult to know what to see and do for a visit in Thailand.
+From temples to parties, beaches and lagoons, Thailand has a little of everything.
+Here at Exotica, we have compiled a list of the best places to visit in Thailand for your next trip.

 Palaces, temples, and cityscapes